daattali/beautiful-jekyll/_posts/2020-05-03-2020-05-02-visual-studio-codespaces-self-hosted-md.md

 - Use your bash or other shell from your browser
 - Easy to edit code or documentation without the need for time consuming local installs
 - Want to update your code using Visual Studio Code from your iPad, tablet or phone?
 You can just open the web browser and you will have access to your development environment
-- Because Visual Studio codespaces is authenticated using Azure Active Directory you get all the benefits of [MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) and [Azure AD Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview) to protect your development environment
+- Because Visual Studio Codespaces is authenticated using Azure Active Directory you get all the benefits of [MFA](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) and [Azure AD Conditional Access](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/overview) to protect your development environment

 What really got me excited is the ability to self host a codespace environment - you can use your web browser from any device to securely develop software remotely using your own Virtual Machine, server or desktop.